 Mentioned medicine is indicated with other drugs to prevent nausea and vomiting induced by cancer drug treatment and radiation therapy.
 This medicine is also approved for the prevention and treatment of nausea and vomiting after surgery.
 Zofran ODT blocks one of the natural substances in the body that causes vomiting.

-Action Mechanism: Ondansetron composed medicine is an anti-nausea drug most often used to prevent nausea and vomiting induced by chemotherapy.
-These agents increase the secretion of serotonin that stimulates serotonin receptors in the brain, causing nausea and vomiting.
+Ondansetron-composed medicine is an anti-nausea drug most often used to prevent nausea and vomiting induced by chemotherapy.
+These agents increase the secretion of serotonin which stimulates serotonin receptors in the brain, causing nausea and vomiting.
 Zofran ODT works by selectively blocking serotonin receptors, decreasing the effect of increased serotonin due to chemotherapy.

 - 4 mg: This tablet may be taken up to 3 times a day for 1 to 2 days after the chemotherapy or radiation treatment is finished, as directed by the doctor

 - 8 mg: It must be taken 3 times a day after the therapy as prescribed by the doctor

 The medical history of irregular heartbeat, liver disease, stomach/intestinal problems, recent abdominal surgery, ileus, and swelling should be discussed with the doctor.